Susan Oliver: Aviator and author

 Oliver experienced an event in February 1959 that underscored her later aviation accomplishments.
 She was a passenger aboard Pan Am Flight 115, a Boeing 707 on a transatlantic flight from Paris to New York City when it dropped from 35000 to 6000 ft.
 It was February 3, 1959, the same day Buddy Holly died in an airplane crash.
-These events caused her to avoid flying for the next year, even turning down job offers, with the exception of auditioning for Butterfield 8, if they were so short notice that she could only travel by air.
+These events caused her to avoid flying for the next year, even turning down job offers, with the exception of auditioning for BUtterfield 8, if they were of such short notice that she could only travel by air.
 She eventually underwent hypnosis to overcome her fear of flying.

 In July 1964, local Los Angeles area news anchor Hal Fishman introduced her to personal flying when he took her on an evening flight over Los Angeles in a Cessna 172.
 The experience motivated her to return the next day to the Santa Monica Airport to begin training for a private pilot certificate.
 In 1966, while preparing for her own transatlantic flight, she was a passenger in a Piper J-3 Cub when the pilot ran into wires while "show-boating"; the airplane flipped and crashed.
 She and the pilot escaped injury.

 In 1967, piloting her own Aero Commander 200, which was fitted with an extra fuel tank, she became the fourth woman to fly a single-engined aircraft solo across the Atlantic Ocean and the second to do it from New York City.
 Oliver's route included stops in Goose Bay, Canada, Narsarsuaq in Greenland, Keflavik in Iceland, and Prestwick in Scotland, before landing in Copenhagen, Denmark.
 Although she was attempting to fly to Moscow, her odyssey ended in Denmark after the government of the Soviet Union denied her permission to enter its air space.
 She wrote about her aviation exploits and philosophy of life in an autobiography published in 1983 titled Odyssey: A Daring Transatlantic Journey.